massgov/openmass/docs/content-type-checklist.md

 IMPORTANT: You will need input from both the content and the design teams to fully fill out this form.

 - **Use this content type for...** -- Add whatever the content team provides.
 It should be in the form of a <ul>.
 It's optional, so may be left empty.
-- **Link to live example** -- Add whatever the content team provides.
-Note: we have not yet started filling these in, pending a decision about what exactly to link to.
+- **Link to live example** -- Not yet implemented.
+Links can be added to content that demonstrates how the page type will look.
 - **Category** -- Ask the content team which category to add.
-If a new category is needed or edits to an existing one are requested [add it to the xx module].
+If a new category is needed or edits to an existing one are requested, make that change in the `mass_admin_pages` module.
 - **Thumbnail** -- Ask the design team to provide a thumbnail image.
 These are usually SVGs.
-The file will also need to be committed, to /modules/custom/mass_admin_pages/images/[filename]
+The file will also need to be committed, to /modules/custom/mass_admin_pages/images/<filename>
 - **Description** -- This is the main description for the content type.
 Add whatever the content team provides.
-(Yes, this field should come first in the form but making that happen was more trouble than it was worth).
 - **Vertical tabs**
   - Submission form settings
     _ Rename the "title" field if warranted
-    _ Leave "Preview before submitting" as "optional".
+    _ Leave "Preview before submitting" as "optional."
-    _ In general, don't add submission guidelines for the content type (we don't currently do this with any regularity if at all)
-    _ Add help text for the title field if provided (ask the Content team)
+    _ Skip submission guidelines for the content type (we don't currently do this with any regularity if at all) _ Add help text for the title field if provided (ask the Content team)
   - Publishing options
-    - UNCHECK “promoted.”
     - Leave default as Published, and Yes Create new revision.
-(We use "promoted" in a different context, so we do want this off by default.)
   - Display settings
     - UNCHECK “display author and date info” (this really doesn't matter, but for consistency we have turned it off everywhere)
   - Menu settings